influxdata/docs-v2/CONTRIBUTING.md

 [API Documentation README](https://github.com/influxdata/docs-v2/tree/master/api-docs#readme).

 ## Canonical URLs
-Search engines use canonocial URLs to accurately rank pages with similar or identical content.
+Search engines use canonical URLs to accurately rank pages with similar or identical content.
 The `canonical` HTML meta tag identifies which page should be used as the source of truth.

 By default, canonical URLs are automatically generated for each page in the InfluxData